 \subsubsection{Moments of a h-probability measure}

 Let us introduce here several quantities which will be helpful in stating our main results.
-In the classical Berry-Esseen theorem, convergence towards the Gaussian distribution of a normalized sum of independent random variables is quantified through the ratio of the average third moment over the average second moments of the random variables.
+In the classical Berry-Esseen theorem, the speed of convergence towards the Gaussian distribution of a normalized sum of independent random variables is bounded by their third moment.
 We thus need to introduce similar quantities in our setting which is a bit different from the one on the real line.

 First, since the limiting distribution will be the marginal of the aforementioned radial unitary Brownian motion, which depends on two parameters, it is natural to expect two kinds of second and third moments.
 The second particularity of this model is the cyclic nature of the position.
 On $\mathbb{R}$, the barycenter of $k$ particles is straightforwardly given by the mean of their distance to zero.
 On a circle however, there are several possible barycenters depending on the choice of the origin of the circle.
 We chose one which is well suited for the enumerative application of the present paper and other choices can be easily adapted for other applications with a more probabilistic flavor.